-Chapt er Title Key Verse

-25

-26

-27

-- 1. What does the feast of Jubilee teach us about God's perspective on man's nature? - 2.
-What is promised and warned concerning periods of time in the land? - 3.
-What principles do we learn about God's ownership?

-- 1. How would you specifically define pride of power in your life? - 2.
-What have you set apart to the Lord?
-What is there that you are holding back?
+Chapter Title Key Verse 25 26 27 KEY QUESTIONS: 1.
+What does the feast of Jubilee teach us about God's perspective on man's nature. re?
+2. What is promised and warned concerning periods of time in the land?
+3. What principles do we learn about God's ownership?
+What about today?
+1. How would you specifically define pride of power in your life?
+2. What have you set apart to the Lord?
+What specifically are you are holding bac k?